tanjimin/unsupervised-video-dubbing/docs/README.md

 	- **Bloomberg newscast video** (Internal Evaluation Dataset)

 ### Data Preprocessing
-Since we re-formulated the problem to a regression problem, we need to transform the dataset to face landmarks using Dlib.
-We also transformed raw audio signals to MFCC features with the LibROSA library.
-The processed data is save in npz format.
+Since we re-formulate the problem to be a regression problem, we need to transform the dataset to face landmarks using Dlib.
+We also transform raw audio signals to MFCC features using the LibROSA library.
+The processed data is saved in `.npz` format.

 <div style="text-align: center;">
 <img src="assets/data_processing.pdf" alt="Data pre-processing" style="zoom:100%;" align="middle"/>
 </div>

 ## Model Strcuture
-Our model adpoted an encoder-decoder design.
+Our model adpots an encoder-decoder design.
 We have two encoders for face and audio inputs respectively.
-The model output the landmark coordinates of the mouth area.
+The model outputs the landmark coordinates of the mouth area.
 All encoders and decoders consists of 3 feed-forward layers.

 <div style="text-align: center;">
 <img src="assets/model.pdf" alt="Model structure" style="zoom:100%;" align="middle"/>
 </div>

-The input to our model includes the audio MFCC features and face landmark coordinates excluding the mouth area (As shown in the figure above).
-The output is the mouth landmark that is conditioned on both the face(mouth location) and audio features(mouth open status).
+The input to our model includes the audio MFCC features and face landmark coordinates excluding the mouth area (as shown in the figure above).
+The output is the mouth landmark that is conditioned on both the face (mouth location) and audio features (mouth open status).

-In case that target audio signals are unavailable, we also build a character-level model where text inputs serve as an alternative of audio features.
-The major difference between the character encoder and the audio encoder is that the character-level text embeddings would be first up-sampled through a 1d transposed convolutional layer so that length of text context vector would match that of the frames.
+In the case where target audio signals are unavailable, we also build a character-level model where text inputs serve as an alternative of audio features.
+The major difference between the character encoder and the audio encoder is that the character-level text embeddings are first up-sampled through a 1d transposed convolutional layer so that length of the text context vector matches that of the frames.

 ## Model Training
-We trained this model with our pre-processed data which includes face landmarks and MFCC audio features.
+We train this model with our pre-processed data (as described above), which includes face landmarks and MFCC audio features.

 ### Reconstruction Loss
 Since we have the ground truth mouth landmark, the first part of the training is to train the network to align the mouth with ground truth given the two conditionals.
-We used MSE as the loss function for reconstruction.
+We use MSE as the loss function for reconstruction.

 <div style="text-align: center;">
 <img src="assets/reconstruction.pdf" alt="Reconstruction" style="zoom:100%;" align="middle"/>